 Once you’ve decided to head down to Peru, the biggest question is how you’ll actually get to the famed peak.
 When it comes to how to reach Machu Picchu, there are a number of options including:

 - The two-day or four-day Inca Trail trek

-- A Sacred Valley tour
+- A Sacred Valley tour and train ride

 - Basing yourself in Aguas Calientes, then exploring on your own

 - Booking a room at the very expensive ($1800+ per night!)
 Sanctuary Lodge at the base of Machu Picchu

 There is absolutely no right or wrong way to do it, but it’s important to determine your budget, how much time you want to spend at Machu Picchu and if you can handle a lot of strenuous activity.

 Plus, you’ll be roughing it; there aren’t any hotels along the route—instead, you’ll be camping and also have to hike for hours each day.
 If you’re willing to pay a little more, hire a porter to carry your gear for you and set up camp ahead of your arrival.